 A two-year Baccalaureate direct transfer liberal arts degree consisting of at least 60 semester credits at the 100 and 200 levels.
-The Associate in Arts degree Program, also referred to as the Liberal Arts (LBRT) Program, is designed for students who are preparing themselves to transfer to a four-year college or university.
+The Associate in Arts degree Program is designed for students who are preparing themselves to transfer to a four-year college or university.
+Hawai'i Community College offers two Associate in Arts Degrees: in Liberal Arts and in Hawaiian Studies.